ameicler/servier-challenge/README.md

 This model takes the extracted features of a molecule as input and predict the P1 property.
 The 2048 extracted fingerprint features retrieved from  `feature_extractor.py` module will served as input for this model.

 We propose a simple **1D Convolutional Neural Network (CNN)** for addressing this task.
-Below we provide the details of chosen architecture:
+Below we provide the details of the chosen architecture:

 ```
 _________________________________________________________________